 April 26 2012: Dicky Star and the garden rule (Forma).
 Launch event for new work of fiction, including readings and discussion with writer and broadcaster Ken Hollings.
 6.30 pm, Free Word Centre, 60 Farringdon Road, London EC1R 3GA.
 Watch video.

 However, I do know that some events, and arts projects of various kinds, can be run on less than a shoestring, and that payments are not always possible, especially if you’re trying to start something from scratch.
 I’ve done this myself; started things from scratch.
+I know that sometimes it is a kind of miracle if things come together at all.
 I also know that there are other kinds of value than purely financial.
-So if you’re up-front with me and if I need the warm-up or it is for a good cause, or even if I’m simply into what you’re doing and I can do it then chances are I still might.
+So, long-short, artists and writers should be paid, but it is also true that if I need the warm-up or it is for a good cause, or if I’m simply into what you’re doing and I can do it then I still might.
 Just ask.